 This ended up being the best decision we could have made.
 Not only did it prove the concept to ourselves but it was that video that enabled us to land our first major sponsor and to generate interest with an audience.
 After hearing so many positive responses to not only the idea but also to the video, I emailed over 200 companies.
 Some small, some big.
 Short on time, I emailed any company I could think of that had some aspect of travel to their business.
 Then, Karla mentioned Best Western.
 This hotel chain, which is conveniently located all over the world, has stood out to us amongst our travels.
 We’ve seen it everywhere and we’re impressed by their global reach.
 We agreed that they would make an excellent sponsor and I crafted an email to send to their headquarters.

 Next thing you know, I was on the call with their marketing team.
 We discussed the idea, the possibilities of working together, and a potential sponsorship package.
 After a few weeks of emailing and Skype calls, Best Western decided to sponsor us.
 Their Canadian team had been looking to get involved in a Canada150 project and what better way than a 150-day road trip across the country?
 Not only were we looking to engage Canadians as to what makes them proud of their country but we were also looking to do a travel show, experiencing some of Canada’s most iconic attractions from coast to coast to coast.
-We agreed on a deal and went to work, spending more than 8-weeks (and on-going) planning the trip.
+We agreed on a deal and went to work, spending more than 8-weeks (and ongoing) planning the trip.
 We knew we still needed another sponsor or two to fund other parts of the trip but with a big portion taken care of by Best Western, I was confident enough to make it happen.
-Flash forward to today, May 1st, 2017, and we’re only two days away from flying to Newfoundland.
+Flash forward to today, May 1st, 2017, and we’re only two days away from flying east to start our road trip in Newfoundland.
 Karla and I will spend the first week buying a pre-owned car for the trip and visiting family.
 Then, Justin will fly in on May 13th and we’ll kickstart the Road to 150 on May 15th from Cape Spear – Canada’s most Easterly point.

 As I mentioned at the beginning of this article, it’s interesting how things work out.
 I’ve always told myself that no matter what, I’ll always try to think big and to make dreams happen.
 When I asked Justin if he wanted to be a part of this adventure, not only did he agree but he said that I was making his dreams come true.
 Not only would he be travelling across the country but he’d be capturing it all on video, giving us hundreds of hours of incredible footage.